aurelia-v-grid/vGridDocs/chap04/v-filter.md

 # v-filter
 Add to enable filter in header input
-First param must always be field/property of collection you want to filter next are optional, you can add filter operator, value converter, and "onKeyDown" yo make grid filter on each key stroke, default if when you hit enter
+First param must always be field/property of collection you want to filter.
+Next are optional, you can add filter operator, value converter, and "onKeyDown" yo make grid filter on each key stroke, default if when you hit enter

 ```html
 <v-grid-col>